 Types of Fundraisers

 Fundraisers include sales of any kind including food or beverage, raffles, tickets, apparel, discount cards and other products.
 Fundraisers include events such as silent auctions, charity balls, donation collection boxes, concession sales, and letter writing campaigns.
+Fundraisers may also include sponsorship from an outside organization.
 See below for additional instructions for apparel sales, donation boxes, and letter campaigns.

 - Apparel or product sales: If your fundraiser includes the sale or distribution of apparel or promotional products, you must attach copies of the final artwork design with your Fundraising Permit Form.
 The artwork must be in compliance with the University brand standards and approved prior to product purchase and distribution.
 Failure to receive proper approval prior to purchase may lead to cancellation of the fundraiser at the expense of your organization.